 If you haven’t been kind to oneself over winter then the changing of seasons can be a little daunting.

-Achey, dull pain after a workout results from microscopic tears in muscle fibers caused by an intense activity they’re not used to performing (aka winter hibernation).
-Post-workout pain has earned the term Exercise Induced Muscle Damage (EIMD) which really is our body trying to adapt to the shock of stressing our muscles.
+Achey, dull pain after a workout results from microscopic tears in muscle fibres caused by an intense activity they’re not used to performing (aka winter hibernation).
+Post-workout pain has earned the term Exercise-Induced Muscle Damage (EIMD) which really is our body trying to adapt to the shock of stressing our muscles.

-EIMD usually leads Delayed Onset Muscle Soreness (DOMS).
+EIMD usually leads to Delayed Onset Muscle Soreness (DOMS).
 This occurs when muscle pain doesn’t completely set in until 24 to 48 hours after exercise.
-You know the feeling, when you struggle to walk down stairs or sit on the toilet.
+You know the feeling when you struggle to walk downstairs or sit on the toilet.
 When the pain limits your range of motion, it’s best to take a hint from our bodies and give them a day or two off.

-When torn muscle fibers rebuild, they become stronger, but generally that process can take two to four days.
-During this period it time to try cross training by alternating lower body with upper body or yoga and stretching.
+When torn muscle fibres rebuild, they become stronger, but generally, that process can take two to four days.
+During this period it time to try cross-training by alternating lower body with upper body or yoga and stretching.